ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 ---
-title: GEA Reforestation
+title: EPAL-Eligible Project Area Locator
-summary: Visualize historical imagery, access different landscape maps and generate reports for potential afforestation sites.
+summary: Visualise historical imagery, access different landscape maps and generate reports for potential afforestation sites.
     - Ketan Bamniya
 date: 19-06-2024
 some_url: https://github.com/kartoza/qgis-gea-plugin
 copyright: Copyright 2024
 contact: marketing@geoterra360.pt
-license: the reforestation tool is made available to Global Evergreening Global Alliance (GEA) under a non-exclusive, sub-licensable, perpetual, irrevocable, royalty-free licence.
-This which allows GEA to use and replicate the QGIS plugin and tool for the appointed project areas in Kenya, Uganda, and Malawi; and any other carbon offset future project areas managed, operated, and undertaken by GEA.
+license: the reforestation tool is made available to Eligible Project Area Locator (EPAL) under a non-exclusive, sub-licensable, perpetual, irrevocable, royalty-free licence.
+This which allows EPAL to use and replicate the QGIS plugin and tool for the appointed project areas in Kenya, Uganda, and Malawi; and any other carbon offset future project areas managed, operated, and undertaken by EPAL.
 The reforestation tool concept, functionality, and operations, as well as the physical QGIS plugin are covered, considered, and always remain the Intellectual Property of GT360.
 ---

 # Quick Start Documentation

-The GEA Reforestation Tool consists of two main components:
+The EPAL-Eligible Project Area Locator Tool consists of two main components:

 1. A QGIS project that contains all the data for the area of interest, such as Malawi as outlined above.

-2. The GEA Reforestation Plugin that helps users view current, recent, and historical imagery of an area and easily draw boundaries for proposed reforestation projects.
+2. The EPAL-Eligible Project Area Locator Plugin that helps users view current, recent, and historical imagery of an area and easily draw boundaries for proposed reforestation projects.

 To use the tool, a few dependencies are required: